A tourist's guide to regularity structures and singular stochastic PDEs: Solving singular PDEs within regularity structures

-Arrived at that stage we have a model-dependent notion of solution $u$ to the generalized (KPZ) equation, under the form
+Arrived at that stage we have a model-dependent notion of solution $u^{\sf M}$ to the generalized (KPZ) equation, under the form

-indexed by the set of $\bf K$-admissible models on the regularity structure $\mathscr{T}$ associated with the equation.
+indexed by the set of $\bf K$-admissible models $\sf M$ on the regularity structure $\mathscr{T}$ associated with the equation.
 Theorem \ref{ThmSmoothAdmissibleModels} gives us a whole family of smooth $\bf K$-admissible models which we can use.
 However the $\bf K$-admissible models of interest are not smooth as we wish they satisfy the identity ${\sf \Pi}\Xi=\zeta$ for a non-smooth noise $\zeta$.
-The combinatorial structure of the elements of $\mathscr{T}$ detailled in Section \ref{SectionBuildingRS} allow to associate to any regularized version $\zeta_\epsilon$ of $\zeta$ a model ${\sf \Pi}^\epsilon$ such that ${\sf \Pi}^\epsilon\Xi=\zeta_\epsilon$, in a canonical way.
+The combinatorial structure of the elements of $\mathscr{T}$ detailled in Section \ref{SectionBuildingRS} allows to associate to any regularized version $\zeta_\epsilon$ of $\zeta$ a $\bf K$-admissible model ${\sf \Pi}^\epsilon$ such that ${\sf \Pi}^\epsilon\Xi=\zeta_\epsilon$, and ${\sf \Pi}^\epsilon$ is multiplicative for the $\star$-product on $T$.
+We will talk of ${\sf \Pi}^\epsilon$ as the naive interpretation map.
 However, these models diverge as $\epsilon>0$ goes to $0$.
-The tools needed to construct $\epsilon$-dependent smooth models that have limits as $\epsilon$ goes to $0$ are developed in the next section at the same level of generality as Section \ref{SectionBasicsRS} and Section \ref{SectionIntegration}.
-The so called renormalization operation involved in the construction of these converging $\bf K$-admissible models will be given a dynamical meaning in Section \ref{SectionMultiAndrenormalizedEquations}.
+The tools needed to construct some $\epsilon$-dependent smooth models that have a limit as $\epsilon$ goes to $0$ are developed in the next section at the same level of generality as Section \ref{SectionBasicsRS} and Section \ref{SectionIntegration}.
+The so-called renormalization operation involved in the construction of these converging $\bf K$-admissible models will be given a dynamical meaning in Section \ref{SectionMultiAndrenormalizedEquations}.
+It is only after Theorem \ref{ThmRenormPDEs} in Section \ref{SectionMultiAndrenormalizedEquations} that we will be able to give an answer to the question ``{\it What dynamics does $u^{\sf M}$ follow?}'' when ${\sf M}$ is the renormalized naive model associated with the $\sf \Pi$-map ${^{k_\epsilon}}{\sf \Pi}^\epsilon$ introduced in the next section.